ksator/junos-automation-with-ansible/README.md

 [Ansible vs Saltstack vs Stackstorm](https://medium.com/@anthonypjshaw/ansible-v-s-salt-saltstack-v-s-stackstorm-3d8f57149368)

-# Ansible modules for Junos automation
+# About Ansible modules for Junos automation

 There are two modules librairies to interact with Junos
 - An Ansible library for Junos built by Juniper